Cyberpsych0s1s/khatm/README.md

 for a chapter or book by a date, `d` marks a chapter done or drops a goal, `n`/`a` create a book / add a chapter without leaving the TUI, `?` help, `q` quit. `NO_COLOR` is honored.

+I would personally recommend to use the TUI since writing everything manually in the terminal is hell...

 Every command also works headless, for scripts and quick one-liners: